a-fahim/Machine-Learning-Algorithms/README.md

 <p>

 <hr>
-Machine learning algorithms is a master's course in algorithms and computations presented at the University of Tehran.
+<u>Machine learning algorithms</u> is a master's course in algorithms and computations presented at the University of Tehran.

 ## Teacher: